Ismoh-Games/find-linked-issues/README.md

 #### Further reading
 There is a pattern used to find the linked issues in the pull request body.\
-To get insights on how this pattern works, check out the [regex101 example](https://regex101.com/r/f60fNx/4)!
+To get insights on how this pattern works, check out the [regex101.com](https://regex101.com/r/f60fNx/4)!\
+When having problems with the pattern, you can test it out on [pythex.org](https://pythex.org).